jmejia8/Metaheuristics.jl/docs/src/mcdm.md

-[`ROIArchiving`](@ref) uses a set of reference directions to determine the areas of interest of the Pareto Front and a set of thresholds associated with each component from the reference directions, which determine the boundaries from the area of interest being covered.
+[`ROIArchiving`](@ref) uses a set of reference directions to determine the areas of interest of the Pareto Front and a set of thresholds associated with each component from the reference directions, which determine the boundaries of the area of interest being covered.
 See [sebastian2022efficient](@cite).

 ![Parameters for the Region of Interest Archiving method](figs/ROIArchiving-parameters.png)